mkyybx/Pokemon/README.md

 All the directory is designed for the client except for the GameServer directory.

-*I cannot recovery my mysql database, so I lost my database schemas though I know it is necessary to commit the database creation scripts.*
+>*I cannot recovery my mysql database, so I lost my database schemas though I know it is necessary to commit the database creation scripts.*

+I finally managed to recover the *initpokemon* table and *pokemon* table and update the table creation script.